'Wicked' and 'Gladiator' make gravity-defying theater debuts

 “This weekend’s two strong openers are invigorating a box office that fell apart after a good summer,” said David A. Gross, a film consultant who publishes a newsletter for Franchise Entertainment.

-And while “Barbenheimer” benefitted enormously from meme-spread word-of-mouth, both “Wicked” and “Gladiator II” leaned on all-out marketing blitzes.

-Both movies pulled out all the stops in global advertising campaigns that spanned everything from “Wicked” Mattel dolls (some of which led to an awkward recall) to an Airbnb cross-promotion with the actual Colosseum in Rome.
-For “Gladiator II,” Paramount even took the unusual step of simultaneously running a one-minute trailer on more than 4,000 TV networks, radio station and digital platforms.

-Though “Wicked” will face some direct competition from “Moana 2,” it would seem to be better set up for a long and lucrative run in theaters.
-Even at 2 hours and 40 minutes, the film has had mostly stellar reviews.
+Though “Wicked” will face some direct competition from “Moana 2,” it would seem better set up for a long and lucrative run in theaters than “Gladiator II.”
+Though some have dinged “Wicked” for running long, at 2 hours and 40 minutes, the film has had mostly stellar reviews.
 Audiences gave it an “A” on CinemaScore.
 The reception for “Wicked” has been strong enough that Oscar prognosticators expect it to be a contender for best picture at the Academy Awards, among other categories.

 Producers, perhaps sensing a hit, also took the step of splitting “Wicked” in two.
 Part two, already filmed, is due out next November.
 Each “Wicked” installation cost around $150 million to make.

-“Gladiator II” has also enjoyed good reviews, particularly for Washington's charismatic performance.
+“Gladiator II” has also enjoyed good reviews, particularly for Washington’s charismatic performance.
 Audience scores, though, were weaker, with ticket buyers giving it a “B” on CinemaScore.
-“Gladiator II” will make up for some of that, however, with robust international sales.
-It launched in many overseas markets a week ago, earning $87 million before landing in North America.
+The film will make up for some of that, however, with robust international sales.
+It launched in many overseas markets a week ago, and has already accrued $165.5 million internationally.

+Coming in a distant third place for the weekend was “Red One,” the Dwayne Johnson, Chris Evans holiday movie turned action film.
+In its second week of release, the Amazon MGM Studios release grossed $13.3 million to bring its two-week global haul to $117 million.
+At a cost of $250 million to make, “Red One” is the season’s biggest flop, though it could recoup some value for Amazon if it’s more popular once it begins streaming.

+Final domestic figures will be released Monday.
+Estimated ticket sales for Friday through Sunday at U.S. and Canadian theaters, according to Comscore:

 Jake Coyle, The Associated Press